[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 Spanish 295 |

-will attend 6 hours a week of class in the spring term in order to view and
+Students will attend 6 hours a week of class in the spring term in order to

 world.
 During the six weeks, students will view 18-20 films.